 Dr. Bruce King

-"Dr. Bruce King's employment with Southeastern Oklahoma State since 1998 includes stints as advisor, academic coordinator, associate dean, and executive director for the Center for Student Success and Native American Center.
+"Dr. Bruce King's employment with Southeastern Oklahoma State University since 1998 included stints as an advisor, academic coordinator, dean, associate dean, and executive director for the Center for Student Success and Native American Center.
 He is a member of the Choctaw Nation of Oklahoma."

-He earned his B.A. and M.Ed. degrees from East Central University and his Ed.D. degree from Texas A&M University-Commerce (Ed.D.).
+He earned his B.A. and M.Ed. degrees from East Central University and his Ed.D. degree from Texas A&M University-Commerce.
 He also attended the University of Oklahoma for postgraduate education in Native American Studies.
-His areas of interest include school leadership, student transfer and retention, and teacher education training, especially in minority teacher recruitment.
+His areas of interest include developing emerging leaders, student transfer and retention, and teacher education training.

-Dr. King has two daughters and lives in Sherman, Texas.
-He enjoys reading, history, running and hiking.
+Dr. King and his family live in Denton, Texas.
+He enjoys traveling, reading, history, running and hiking.
 His hobbies include visiting American Civil War historic sites.